 Let me explain the differences between each of these configurations, starting with file gateways.

 File gateways allow you to securely store your files as objects within S3.
-Using as a type of file share which allows you mount on map drives to an S3 bucket as if the share was held locally on your own corporate network.
+Using it as a type of file share which allows you mount on map drives to an S3 bucket as if the share was held locally on your own corporate network.
 When storing files using the file gateway they sent to S3 over HTTPS and are also encrypted with S3's own server side encryption SSE-S3.

 In addition to this local a on-premise cache is also provisioned for accessing your most recently accessed files to optimize latency with also helps to reduce egress traffic costs.
 When your file gateway's first configured you must associate it with your S3 bucket which the gateway will then present as a NFS V.3 or V4.1 file system to your internal applications.